gvwilson/fiction/iffy/index.md

 "Least they let you keep your gear."

 Wales smiled.
-"They didn't really have much---ah, here we go."
+"They didn't really have much of—ah, here we go."
 He stood and brushed his hands on his trousers as the door across from them swung open with soft pneumatic whoosh.
 It and the wall were as thick as Iffy's slab mattress.
 Armor?
 Soundproofing?
 She didn't have time to wonder before Doctor Johel beckoned them to join her.

 "The governor will see you now," she said.
 "But I'm afraid you'll have to leave those here."

 "Of course."
 Wales nudged the toolbox nearest him with his boot.
-"Shall we say...half an hour?"
+"Shall we say…half an hour?"

 "I should think that would be adequate," Doctor Johel replied.
 She stepped to the side and beckoned them through.